 - District 49 protects student and public interests.
 This includes making the well-being and interests of students the fundamental value informing all the authorizer’s actions and decisions; holding schools accountable for fulfilling fundamental public education obligations to all students; holding schools accountable for fulfilling fundamental public education obligations to the public; and ensuring in its own work ethical conduct, focus on the mission of chartering high-quality schools, transparency, effective and efficient public stewardship, and compliance with applicable laws and regulations; and supporting parents and students in being well-informed about the quality of education provided by charter schools.

-District 49 published a request for applications (.pdf) to provide context and information for those interested in launching a new public charter school in the district.
+For applicants interested in launching a new charter school in District 49, it is necessary to create an account with Charter.Tools in order to submit an application.
 The RFA highlights the district-identified areas of greatest need both from a programmatic and geographic perspective.
-The district invites charter applications that have designed programs aligned with the district’s mission, the iConnect Innovation Zone’s mission, as well as the identified priority needs (see page 9) at this time.
+The district invites charter applications that have designed programs aligned with the district’s mission, the iConnect Innovation Zone’s mission, as well as the identified priority needs at this time.
 While applicants are strongly encouraged to consider the areas with the highest evidence of need in developing their application, District 49 also welcomes all applicants that demonstrate a high-quality school design and strong community support.
 Interested applicants should also download and review the board principles standards and practices document (.pdf).